Pick a theme:

 It works like this: you create a new AbortController.

-The controller exposes an abort method and a signal.
+The controller exposes an abort method and a signal property.
 The signal can be used to listen on abort events, via signal.addEventListener.

 Code Example